RitikJ22/Ibizotest/README.md

 ## 🤝 Contribution

 Contributions are always welcome!\
-If you want to contribute to OTT, you can follow these steps:
+If you want to contribute to MeTube, you can follow these steps:

 - Fork the repository.
 - Create a new branch with a descriptive name for your feature or bug fix.